-The legacy app is written with a programming language that lost support over a decade ago.
-The team that built it is long gone.
-The app works only on Windows machines.
-You can’t access it from your phone or browser.
+In general, your old app may work only on Windows machines.
+That is to say, you can’t access it from your phone or browser.
 It sits on an unprotected server.
 And you keep asking, “How much longer can this setup work?”

 In theory, you are good to last for another thirty years: those algorithms have gotten you through almost half a century and made your business a success.
 But in practice, your competition will probably oust you by then.
 So how do you deal with this?